SahilKumar777/Healthcare-Management-System-/README.md

 ### Admin Panel

-1. Add new patients record.
+1. **Add new patients record** - Create a record for a new patient with unique id to refer to the doctor.
-2. Add new doctors record.
+2. **Add new doctors record** -  Create a record of new doctor along with his specializations.
-3. Modify patients details.
+3. **Modify patients details** - This allows to correct or update the details of old patients,
-4. Modify doctors details.
+4. **Modify doctors details** -  This allows to correct or update the details of doctors.
-5. Change password.
+5. **Change password** - Gives functionality to change password of admin/registrar.
-6. Forgot password.
+6. **Forgot password** - Gives functionality to change password if forgotten.
+(Using Name and DOB only)

 ![Admin Menu Screenshot](Screenshots/Picture4.png)